-- A Certified Applicator must be physically present, responsible for, and maintain visual and/ or voice contact with all fumigation workers during the application of the fumigant, and also during the opening of the product containers.
-Once the application is complete and the structure has been made secure, the certified applicator does not need to be physically present at the site. - A Certified Applicator must be physically present, responsible for, and maintain visual and/ or voice contact with all fumigation workers during the initial opening of the fumigation structure for aeration. - Once the aeration process is secured and monitoring has established that aeration can be completed safely the certified applicator does not need to be physically present and trained person(s) can complete the process and remove the placards. - Persons with documented training in the handling of phosphine products must be responsible for receiving, aerating and removal of placards from vehicles, which have been fumigated in transit.
-Refer to the following for training requirements.
+- A. A Certified Applicator must be physically present, responsible for, and maintain visual and/or voice contact with all fumigation workers during the application of the fumigant.
+Once the application is complete and the structure has been made secure, the certified applicator does not need to be physically present at the site. - B. A Certified Applicator must be physically present, responsible for and maintain visual and/or voice contact with all fumigation workers during the initial opening of the fumigation structure for aeration.
+Once the aeration process is secured and monitoring has established that aeration can be completed safely, the certified applicator does not need to be physically present and trained person(s) can complete the process and remove the placards. - C. Persons with documented training in the handling of phosphine products must be responsible for receiving, aerating and removal of placards from vehicles which have been fumigated in transit.
+Refer to Section 12 for training requirements.

-TRAINING REQUIREMENTS FOR RECEIPT OF INTRANSIT VEHICLES UNDER FUMIGATION
+12. TRAINING REQUIREMENTS FOR RECEIPT OF IN-TRANSIT VEHICLES UNDER FUMIGATION

-- The trained person(s) must be trained by a Certified Applicator following the EPA accepted product applicator's manual that must precede or be attached to the outside of a transport vehicle; or by other training which is accepted by local and/or state authorities.
+The trained person(s) must be trained by a Certified Applicator following the EPA accepted product Applicator's Manual that must precede or be attached to the outside of a transport vehicle, or by other training which is accepted by local and or state authorities.
 When training has been completed and the employee demonstrates safety knowledge proficiency, the training date must be logged and maintained in the employee's safety training record for a minimum of three years.
 Refresher training must be done on an annual basis.

-This training must cover the following items, each of which may be found in this manual: - How to aerate the vehicle and verify that it contains no more than 0.3 ppm phosphine.
-OR - How to transfer the commodity to another storage area without prior aeration and ensure that worker safety limits are not being exceeded during the transfer.
+This training must cover the following items, each of which may be found in this manual:

-- How to determine when respiratory protection must be worn. - How to protect workers and nearby persons from exposure to levels above the 8-hour time weighted average (TWA) of 0.3 ppm or the 15 minute TWA short-term exposure limit (STEL) of 1.0 ppm phosphine. - Proper removal of placards from the vehicle. - How to follow proper residual disposal instructions.
+- a.
+How to aerate the vehicle and verify that it contains no more than 0.3 ppm phosphine OR - b.
+How to transfer the commodity to another storage area without prior aeration and ensure that worker safety limits are not being exceeded during the transfer. - c.
+How to determine when respiratory protection must be worn. - d.
+How to protect workers and nearby persons from exposure to levels above the 8-hour Time-Weighted Average (TWA) of 0.3 ppm or the 15 minute TWA Short-Term Exposure Limit (STEL) of 1.0 ppm phosphine. - e.
+Proper removal of placards from the vehicle. - f.
+How to follow proper residual disposal instruction.

-GAS DETECTION EQUIPMENT
+13. GAS DETECTION EQUIPMENT

 There are a number of devices on the market for the measurement of phosphine gas at both industrial hygiene and fumigation levels.
 Glass detection tubes used in conjunction with the appropriate hand-operated air sampling pumps are widely used.
 These devices are portable, simple to use, do not require extensive training and are relatively rapid, inexpensive and accurate.
-Electronic devices are also available for both low level and high phosphine gas reading.
+Electronic devices are also available for both low level and high phosphine gas readings.
 Such devices should be used in full compliance with manufacturers' recommendations.

-NOTIFICATION REQUIREMENTS
+14. NOTIFICATION REQUIREMENTS

-Authorities and On-Site Workers
+14.1 Authorities and On-Site Workers:

 As required by local regulations, notify the appropriate local officials (fire department, police department, etc.) of the impending fumigation.
-Provide to the officials an MSDS and complete label for the product and any other technical information deemed useful.
+Provide to the officials a MSDS and an Applicator's Manual for the product and any other technical information deemed useful.
 Offer to review this information with the local official(s).